HJZollner/HJZollner.github.io/_posts/2021-05-27-Preprint-editedLCM#05.markdown

 tags: [preprint, open-source, open-science, GABA]
 ---

-Our new preprint is out (https://doi.org/10.1101/2021.05.26.445817)!
+[Our new preprint is out](https://doi.org/10.1101/2021.05.26.445817)!
 We evaluated different modeling strategies for linear combination modeling of GABA-edited MRS at 3T.
 Parameterizing the co-edited macromolecules at 3-ppm improved overall fitting performance.

 Different modeling strategies were tested: combining six approaches to account for co-edited MMs, three modeling ranges, three baseline knot spacings, and using basis sets with and without homocarnosine.